SumeghaGodara/snakemake/advanced_atmosphere.md

 - **You can now securely login to all the instances you launch on Atmosphere without having to type your password each-time you ssh login.**

+# Tmux & Screen

+Have you ever faced the situation where you perform a long-running task on a remote machine and suddenly your connection drops, the SSH session is terminated and your work is lost.
+Well it has happened to all of us at some point, hasn’t it?
+Luckily, there are utilities like [Tmux](https://linuxize.com/post/getting-started-with-tmux/#what-is-tmux) & [Screen](https://linuxize.com/post/how-to-use-linux-screen/) that allow us to the resume our sessions.

 # SSH Remote host ID Changed Error

 - When we suspend an instance and re-start it, the IP address might change.
 But, when two instances get the same address this login-error might pop-up